kmx/pdl-io-dbi/README.md

     print $low->info, "\n";
     PDL: Double D [100000]        # == 1D piddle, 100 000 rows from DB

+Parameters:

+- dbh\_or\_dsn

+    [DBI](https://metacpan.org/pod/DBI) handle of database connection or data source name.

+- sql\_query

+    SQL query.

+- sql\_query\_params

+    Optional bind values that can be used for queries with placeholders.

-Items supported in `options` hash:
+Items supported in **options** hash:

 - type

     Defines the type of output piddles: `double`, `float`, `longlong`, `long`, `short`, `byte`.
-    Default value is `auto` which means that the type of the output piddles is autodetected.
+    Default value is `auto` which means that the type of the output piddles is auto detected.
+    **BEWARE:** type \`longlong\` can be used only on perls with 64bitint support.

     You can set one type for all columns/piddles:

         my ($high, $low, $avg) = rdbi1D($dbh_or_dsn, $sql_query, {type => double});

-    or separately for each colum/piddle:
+    or separately for each column/piddle:

         my ($high, $low, $avg) = rdbi1D($dbh_or_dsn, $sql_query, {type => [long, double, double]});